beademingstoestel/OpenSource_ventilator_lungs/httpServer/README.md

       - source: string (python, nodejs)
       - text: string
       - loggedAt: datetime
-- /api/pressure_values
-- /api/cpu_values
-- /api/flow_values
-- /api/volume_values
-- /api/trigger_values
-- /api/breathsperminute_values
+- /api/measured_values
-  - GET: retrieve an array with values
+  - GET: retrieve an array with all values as measured by the hardware
     - query parameters:
       - since: Date object, default 5 seconds ago
+      - until: Date object, default now
   - @hapi/nes: listen for new values coming in